 I do know however that a lot of the people that we care about will be there, and because of that, it’s going to be very hard to screw it up.
 It could be an Elvis drive through wedding chapel, and I probably wouldn’t mind, because happy occasions are shared with friends and their attendance makes everything else moot.

 Of course, I love Kori and that love also means making sure she doesn’t get married in said drive through wedding chapel.
-My boss offered to cover half the costs of the wedding if we had Elvis officiate.
+My boss offered to cover half the costs of the wedding if we had Elvis officiate come through from a town car service in houston texas.
 It took me 10 minutes to say no, but only because 9 of it was spent trying to decide if he was serious… he was.
 Sadly, so am I.